 Last Sunday we examined persistence or if you like “stubbornness” in prayers.
 Today we are faced with humility in prayer or more appropriately praying in the humble way.
 It is important to note that prayer without humility is not prayer at all.
 On the strength of this assertion, the First Reading (Sirach 35:12-14; 16-18) tells us among other things that the prayer of the humble pierces the clouds.
 Put in another way, a prayer said in humility is powerful and effective.

 Back to the narrative, two men were mentioned; a Pharisee and a Tax collector.
 It will be good to point out that they were two extreme personalities.
-The Pharisee by vocation was an acclaimed righteous and religious man who considered himself better than others; in fact separated from others.
+The Pharisee by vocation was an acclaimed righteous and religious man who considered himself better than others; in fact, separated from others.
 He was seen always praying at the designated times and places with his robe of distinction worn at all times to set him apart from others.
-He saw himself as accomplished good man unlike the rest sinful humanity.
-On the other hand, the tax collector considered himself unrighteous, unspiritual and unacceptable to God; in fact he was known and called a public sinner at the time.
+He saw himself as an accomplished good man, unlike the rest sinful humanity.
+On the other hand, the tax collector considered himself unrighteous, unspiritual and unacceptable to God; in fact, he was known and called a public sinner at the time.

-In our day and age we have more “Pharisees” than in the time of Jesus Christ.
-In fact the Pharisee syndrome is more pervasive with the daily multiplication of Churches and creeds, most people put others who are not members of their faith or creed in God’s reject list.
-Contrary to the admonition of the First Reading, they take the place of God in dispensing judgement as to those who are sinners and candidates for hell fire; in fact I have heard some people reporting that some known people who are dead are in hell fire and I wonder when God gave “journalists” access to that facility.
+In our day and age, we have more “Pharisees” than in the time of Jesus Christ.
+In fact, the Pharisee syndrome is more pervasive with the daily multiplication of Churches and creeds, most people put others who are not members of their faith or creed in God’s reject list.
+Contrary to the admonition of the First Reading, they take the place of God in dispensing judgment as to those who are sinners and candidates for hellfire; in fact I have heard some people reporting that some known people who are dead are in hellfire and I wonder when God gave “journalists” access to that facility.
 God does not need anyone as a co-judge.
 Moreover, all of us are on pilgrimage much as we are on earth it is only at the end that we can like St. Paul in the Second Reading (2 Timothy 4: 6-8; 16-18) anticipate the crown of glory.

 Humility in prayer is a very important part of our reflection today.
 Most of us desperately lack humility when it comes to prayers and this can be noticed easily in our churches.
-A careful survey has shown that most people find it extremely hard to follow some of the needful prayer gestures in the church; for instance kneeling down during consecration at mass.
-Some people would not kneel not because of any health related issue but for the fact that they would not like to their clothes to rumple or get dirt.
+A careful survey has shown that most people find it extremely hard to follow some of the needful prayer gestures in the church; for instance, kneeling down during consecration at mass.
+Some people would not kneel not because of any health-related issue but for the fact that they would not like their clothes to rumple or get dirty.

 Humility in prayers shows our dependence on God as we are nothing without Him (Phil.
 4:13).
-It shows our love, faith and trust in God.
-It is not late for us to change the way we pray and adopt the humbly way.
+It shows our love, faith, and trust in God.
+It is not late for us to change the way we pray and adopt a humble way.
 Unlike Felix in our story and the Pharisee in the Gospel Reading, let us humbly focus more on our needfulness than on the inefficiencies of other people.

 Have a blissful Sunday and a blessed week ahead.